 - If any Stones are found above the 2.2mm and 2.5mm screen in the initial half litre sample, then a further four half litre samples should be taken.
-If the total weight of all Stones above the 2.2mm and 2.5mm screen found in the combined 2.5L sample is above 4.0g, the load is to be rejected. - Seed contaminants are to be assessed using the appropriate visual assessment method and in accordance with the tolerance prescribed in these Standards under 5.18.1. - Small Foreign Seeds (SFS) are assessed in the bottom tray (catchpan).
+If the total weight of all Stones above the 2.2mm and 2.5mm screen found in the combined 2.5L sample is above 4.0g, the load is to be rejected. - If a Gumnut is found in the initial half litre sample, then a further four half litre samples should be taken.
+If a Gumnut is found in any of these samples, the load is to be rejected. - Seed contaminants are to be assessed using the appropriate visual assessment method and in accordance with the tolerance prescribed in these Standards under 5.18.1. - Small Foreign Seeds (SFS) are assessed in the bottom tray (catchpan).
 These may need to be physically removed from all non-SFS material in the bottom tray.
 Alternatively, to assist in separating SFS from non-SFS material in the bottom tray, a mesh screen may be used.
 Place the sample over the mesh screen over a white tray and gently shake.
 SFS tend to remain on top of the mesh screen.
 Physical hand separation of SFS may still be required using this method. - Seed Pods are to be assessed as a count per half litre where greater than 5mm in diameter.
 Where seed pods are not listed in the Standards and are 5mm or less in diameter, they are to be measured as part of Foreign Material.
 Any seed pods detected must not be opened.
 Pods refers to whole pods or part thereof. - Where depicted, other contaminants should be assessed using the GTA Approved photographic standards.
 Where reference material is not available, other contaminants should be assessed by reference to the Definitions of those parameters. - For assessment of pickling compounds, chemicals not approved for grain or Chemicals in Excess of the MRL, it is recommended that all deliveries are accompanied by a signed declaration referring to its chemical status.
 Where the receiving agent believes that the visual appearance and/or odour of grain suggests that it has been treated with a non-approved chemical, it is recommended the grain is not received until the representative "as received" sample has been tested by an approved independent laboratory and the presence or absence of non-approved chemicals ascertained. - Report results as follows: